 - Nonstandard application.
 This analysis really has to be done case-by-case, though I can give you an example.
 One client wanted to sell his property in order to raise enough money to meet the requirment for an investor visa (E-2).
 In that case, the argument was really quite compelling.
 After all, the IRS just wants to know the seller will not disappear without paying tax.
 Well, if the very reason for the sale is to be able to remain in the US on a long-term basis, that is pretty good assurance the seller will pay his taxes.
 So, we were able to obtain a waiver.

-Bear in mind it does take a little time to get the certificate back so, if you decide waiver is the way to go, you will want to get the application together sooner rather than later.
+Bear in mind it does take a little time to get the certificate back (up to 90 days) so, if you decide waiver is the way to go, you will want to get the application together sooner rather than later.

 VI.
 Amount of Withholding

 There is one situation where the amount of withholding is 10% instead of 15%.
 That is where the buyer plans to live in the property (see details above), and the sale price is greater than $300,000 but less than $1 million.

 Otherwise, at the time this article is published, the withholding is always 15%.